-Social media savvy: Beyond the skills listed above, to be successful in your role as a social media manager, you need to be social media savvy.
+Social Media Savvy: Beyond the skills listed above, to be successful in your role as a social media manager, you need to be social media savvy.

-You need to have a good grasp of the particular social media platform you want to use the most.
-Understand how it works, the kind of post that aligns with the audience and the kind of terminologies they appreciate.
+Also try to understand how it works, the kind of post that aligns with the audience and the kind of terminologies they appreciate.

 In the United States for instance, according to a report by Payscale, a senior social media manager earns a much as 63,000 USD yearly, with the average fees at around 43,000USD for entry level social media managers.